Nanoprep 2019 Day 19: Whispers

 She soon felt so cold and drained of energy that sleep seemed like a valid option, even through the panic in her mind.
 She closed her eyes, just for a second.
 She would open them once, but quickly fell back into a slow half-sleep.
 Sleep.
 Sleep is good, she thought.

-When the plane landed, everyone had woken up.
+When the plane started descending, slight turbulence had woken most people up.
 Jake was one of the last to do so, and he woke up with a big yawn.
 He stretched his arms and legs as much as he could, and took off his headphones.
 He looked to his left, and saw the tall man smiling at him, looking well-rested.

 Then he turned to Jennifer, who looked to be sound asleep as well.
 He smiled and turned back.